aManWithHand/DokkanBattleCalculator/README.md

 > under development

 # Credits
 - this project use GUI from Tom Schimansky ,[CustomTkinter](https://github.com/TomSchimansky/CustomTkinter)
+- the calculation base from JordanW20 ,[his video is on Youtube](https://www.youtube.com/watch?v=o_jfRTluzPg)